 What is the relationship between neuronal activity dynamics and the states of cognitive experience, like memories and thoughts?
 What patterns of neural activity underlie the retrieval of a specific memory?
 How does this activity influence the execution of a memory-guided behavior?

-We address these questions using neural recordings and manipulations in the hippocampal/entorhinal system – a set of neural circuits critically involved in the formation and retrieval of memories.
-Our approach exploits the advantages of two model organisms – an innately-driven specialist (the black-capped chickadee) and a highly trainable generalist (the rat).
+We address these questions using neural recordings and manipulations in the hippocampal formation – a set of neural circuits critically involved in the formation and retrieval of memories.
+Our approach exploits the unique behavioral and anatomical advantages of extreme memory specialists: the food-caching birds.

 Dmitriy Aronov's lab is located in Columbia University’s brand-new Jerome L. Greene Science Center on the Manhattanville campus.
 We are in the Department of Neuroscience and part of the Zuckerman Mind Brain Behavior Institute.